Mount Tabor Monastery, Pathanapuram

-Thoma Mar Dionysius established Mount Tabor Monastery, also known as Mount Tabor Ashram, in the city of Pathanapuram in 1929.
+Mount Tabor Monastery, also known as Mount Tabor Ashram is an Indian Orthodox monastery, in the city of Pathanapuram.
+It was established in the year 1929 by Thoma Mar Dionysius.
 The main objectives were promotion of monastic life, starting of educational institutions, opening of Bhavan for the old and children and hospitals, social service and teaching of Orthodox beliefs.
 There are 47 members in the ashram.